trothr/znetboot/Glossary.md

 transition off of Hollerith 'tab' cards encoding a 12 rows,
 called: A B, and 0 through 9

 * CMS: officially the Conversational Monitor System, a single user operating system packaged with z/VM and used for the majority of housekeeping work in z/VM.
 CMS provides the interactive environment which defines the user experience when z/VM is employed as an operating system product.
+CMS includes XEDIT, Rexx, and CMS Pipelines.

-* cURL: local convention, after the network file transfer utility; another example might be 'wget'
+* cURL: local convention, after the network file transfer utility;
+another example might be `wget`

 * DASD: Direct Access Storage Device, i.e., "disk"

-The majority of DASD for IBM Z systems allows traditional track and record geometry as the more common fixed-block disk geometry.
+The majority of DASD for IBM Z systems allows traditional track and record geometry (see "count key data" or CKD or ECKD), but DASD may alternatively be of the more common fixed-block architecture (FBA).
-Most other computer architectures use fixed-block geometry for all disk types except floppies.
-Ironically, major DASD vendors provide track and record geometry by emulation, using fixed-block devices for the physical backing store.
+Most other computer architectures use fixed-block geometry for all disk types (except floppies).
+Ironically, major DASD vendors provide track and record geometry (ECKD) by emulation, using fixed-block devices under the covers for the physical backing store.

 * DCSS: Discontiguous Shared Segment; a memory segment (commonly contiguous, despite the name) which can be shared across virtual machines on z/VM.
 DCSS provides an effective sort-of virtual ROM for z/VM virtual machines.
-A DCSS can contain a filesystem, and z/Linux has drivers which take advantage of this.
+A DCSS can contain a filesystem, and z/Linux has drivers which take advantage of that.

 * EBCDIC: Extended Binary Coded Decimal Interchange Code, IBM's preferred character set for S/390 and AS/400 and successor to BCD.